iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Aims:
 1. To investigate how connectivity patterns are affected by the implementation of different forms of larval behaviour, specifically-- diel vertical migration (DVM), ontogenetic vertical migration (OVM), and horizontal orientated swimming

-[Combine these aims]
-2. To investigate how different implementation methods of ontogenetic vertical migration affect connectivity dispersal patterns.
+2. To investigate how different implementation methods and strategies (reflecting species differences) of ontogenetic vertical migration affect connectivity dispersal patterns.
-3. To investigate how different parametrisation strategies (reflecting species differences) of ontogenetic vertical migration effect connectivity patterns.

 The more I think about it…I think you might want to combine these two aims.
 So the aim would be to evaluate the impact of OVM implementation strategy, method and parametrization, on patterns.
 You know there is likely to be differences in patterns based on parameters used, i.e. for different speices…but the issue is that there are also different ways of implementing OVM in a biophysical model.
 You want to know how much patterns are affected by the method as opposed to parameters to know if this is important.
 If variability is mainly from params, that’s fine and good to know…but if its from method then we need to suggest what is best and probably be doing the same thing.